fingo/spata/readme.md

 If some operations return `Either` (e.g. when `r.seek` would be used instead of `r.get` in above code) and we would like to handle errors wrapped in `Left` together with raised ones, we may call `rethrow` on the stream.

-Sometimes we would like to convert stream to a collection.
+Sometimes we would like to convert a stream to a collection.
-We should wrap result in `Either` in such situations to distinguish successful processing from erroneous one.
+We should wrap the result in `Either` in such situations to distinguish successful processing from erroneous one.
-See first code snippet in [Basic usage](#basic-usage) for sample.
+See the first code snippet in [Basic usage](#basic-usage) for sample.

 Alternatives
 ------------

-For those, who needs different characteristic of a CSV library, there are a few alternatives available for Scala:
+For those who need a different characteristic of a CSV library, there are a few alternatives available for Scala:
 * [Itto-CSV](https://github.com/gekomad/itto-csv) - CSV handling library based on FS2 and Cats with support for case class conversion.
 * [fs2  data](https://github.com/satabin/fs2-data) - collection of FS2 based parsers, including CSV.
 * [kantan.csv](https://github.com/nrinaudo/kantan.csv) - well documented CSV parser/serializer with support for different parsing engines.